top of page

 English translation & annotation: Julia Min (July.
 2024)

-(There was an old nun in my hometown Meizhou.
-I’m not sure about her first name but pretty sure that her family name was Zhu.
-I was about seven and she was in her nineties.
-I remember she was quite proud in sharing with us that she had often followed her master in her visits to the palace of King Meng Chang the ruler of Shu State.
-And she was quite impressed by a ci poem composed by the King when he and his Consort Flora were enjoying a cool night by Mohe Pool in a hot summer evening.
+(There was an old nun in my hometown, Meizhou.
+I’m not sure of her first name, but I’m pretty sure her family name was Zhu.
+I was about seven, and she was in her nineties.
+I remember she was quite proud to tell us that she had often accompanied her master on visits to the palace of King Meng Chang, the ruler of Shu State.
+She was also quite impressed by a ci poem composed by the King when he and his Consort Flora were enjoying a cool night by Mohe Pool on a hot summer evening.
 She could literally remember every line.
-But the poem can’t be retrieved now that forty years have passed and she must be long dead.
-I can only remember the first two lines, and often I lingered on the rhymes and vibes for the tune.
-As it happened, the tune “The Celestial from the Cave” struck my mind.
-So here it is, an effort for a possible complete version.)
+But the poem can’t be retrieved now, as forty years have passed and she must be long dead.
+I can only remember the first two lines, and I often linger on the rhymes and the vibe of the tune.
+As it happened, the tune “The Celestial from the Cave” came to mind.
+So here it is, an effort towards a possible complete version.)

 There she is, leaning on a soft cushion,